Safety Information Exchange

 Safety information exchange often occurs at the following GSIP-defined levels of risk management intensity:

-ASIAS also partners with the industry-sponsored InfoShare meeting, which facilitates, in a controlled and confidential environment, the sharing of safety issues and best practices in a protected environment.
+ASIAS also partners with the industry-sponsored InfoShare meeting, which facilitates, in a controlled, confidential and protected environment, the sharing of safety issues and best practices.

 Programs like ASIAS and CAST are operational and/or are being developed in other regions of the world to facilitate the exchange/sharing of safety information.
 Smaller, more localised efforts also have been established between stakeholders with individual countries or operating into select airports.